 The first day at the Academy is a little bumpy, as Litha feels so lost in this new world, but that pales in comparison to finding out her parents had to go into hiding, the documents of the prophecy having been stolen from the Academy just days before and that some of the princes have been keeping secrets which could be their undoing before anything even starts…

-This is a collection of the first three novellas in the Lughnasadh Elite Academy serial, a reverse harem #WhyChoose story.
+This is a collection of the first set of three novellas (Prophecy, Curiocity and Duality) in the Lughnasadh Elite Academy serial, a reverse harem #WhyChoose story.
 These novellas may include any of the following elements: steamy scenes, ‘I need tissues NOW’ moments, cries of ‘why, oh, why’ and cliffhangers that make you bite your nails (and curse the author).